Ahmar Mahboob: Introduction

 Ahmar's recent research has focused on issues of applicability of linguistics.
 In his co-edited volume, Appliable Linguistics: Texts, Contexts, and Meanings, he introduces Appliable Linguistics as an approach to language that takes everyday real-life language related problems – both theoretical and practical – in diverse social, professional and academic contexts as a starting point and then develops and contributes to a theoretical model of language that can respond to and is appliable in the context.
 This approach focuses on the importance of theory and practice being interrelated in linguistics.
 He draws on work by M. A. K. Halliday as well as J R Martin in developing this framework.

 Ahmar has also made considerable contributions to the study of World Englishes, and in particular Pakistani English.
 His work on Pakistani English includes studies of the phonetics, phonology, lexis, morphology, syntax, semantics, pragmatics, and discourse structure of the language.
 His more recent work on World Englishes focuses on World Englishes and identity, for example, English as an Islamic language.

 More recently, Ahmar has been focusing on the relationship between World Englishes and higher education.
 He is specifically interested in understanding 'use' based variations in World Englishes.
 He argues that the relationship between the language of everyday use and that of academic discourses should not be confused in the context of education, and that it is the language of academic discourses that need to be prioritized in educational contexts.
 An emphasis on everyday language, he argues, can lead to ghettoisation of the students rather than the growth of their knowledge them.
 In attempting to develop this work, he developed a model of language variation that can be used to situate the current work in World Englishes and English as a lingua franca, as well as open up space to explore how these processes of language variation and convergence need to consider specialized discourses in addition to everyday language.

 One more area of interest for Ahmar has been 'identity management', which he defines as any effort made at an institutionalized (macro) or individualized (micro) level to shape, direct, or influence the identities of others.
 His work in this area predominantly focuses on educational discourses and he demonstrates how English language curricula use language to promote 'normalized' identities that are promoted by the authorities to maintain the status quo in their respective societies and thus maintain socio-economic disparities within the society.

-Ahmar currently coordinates the MA program in Applied Linguistics at the University of Sydney.

 In addition to academic work, Ahmar also writes poems and fiction.